 Joan has also presented a number of Panorama programmes for BBC1 including Life at 100 looking at life as a centenarian, Our Dirty Nation and Old, Drunk and Disorderly?, in which she investigated the hidden problem of alcohol abuse in older people, and The Generation Game, in which she explored the challenges ahead in caring for an ageing population.

 On radio Joan presented the Radio 3 series Belief and Radio 4’s Inside the Ethics Committee for many years.
 She also presented two series for Classic FM, Joan Bakewell's Lovers which explored the love lives of classical music's great composers and performers.
 Other radio documentaries include the BBC Radio 4 programme on Dementia, Suppose I Lose It.

-Joan has written six books including She’s Leaving Home, All The Nice Girls, The View From Here: Life at Seventy, Belief and The Centre of the Bed.
+Joan has written many books including She’s Leaving Home, All The Nice Girls, The View From Here: Life at Seventy, Belief and The Centre of the Bed.
 Her latest book is Stop the Clocks – Thoughts on What I Leave Behind, a series of essays on how the world has changed and all that she has lived through.

-She writes for various national broadsheets including The Guardian, The Independent and The Telegraph.
+Joan writes for various national broadsheets including The Guardian, The Independent and The Telegraph.